The Ten Commandments (1956 film): Art direction and set design

+DeMille with the tablets that were carved from the granite of Mount Sinai.

 Hal Pereira, Walter H. Tyler, and Albert Nozaki were in charge of the film's art direction.
-Jesse Lasky Jr., a co-writer on The Ten Commandments, described how DeMille would customarily spread out prints of paintings by Lawrence Alma-Tadema to inform his set designers on the look he wanted to achieve.
-Arnold Friberg, in addition to designing sets and costumes, also contributed the manner in which Moses ordained Joshua to his mission at the end of the film: by the laying on of hands, placing his hands on Joshua's head.
-Friberg, a member of the Church of Jesus Christ of Latter-day Saints, demonstrated the LDS manner of performing such ordinations, and DeMille liked it.
+In 1952, DeMille commissioned concept art from Italian artist Fortunino Matania, who made paintings of several scenes in the film, including those of Moses defending Jethro's daughters and the golden calf revelry.
+In 1953, officials of the Metropolitan Museum of Art recommended artist Arnold Friberg to Paramount and DeMille.
+Friberg was hired to paint scenes that would "set the dramatic stage for the production."
+He painted a new version of the Paramount mountain logo with "dramatic lighting" and designed the lettering of the film's titles.

+DeMille had tablets of the Ten Commandments hewn from the dark red granite of Mount Sinai.
+The Commandments inscribed on the tablets were written in ancient Canaanite letters by Dr. Ralph Marcus of the Oriental Institute of the University of Chicago.
+DeMille asked Paramount scenic artist A.J.
+Ciraolo to make six different sets of the tablets for lighting purposes.
+Ciraolo's replicas of the tablets were made of wooden cores covered in fiberglass, which was then chipped and hand-painted to resemble the Sinai granite.

 An artist named Roy Rulin designed the golden calf and numerous props and décor for the film.

-DeMille's film crew bought props from the 20th Century-Fox production The Egyptian, including the "hounds and jackals" game.
+DeMille's film crew also bought props from the 20th Century-Fox production The Egyptian, including the "hounds and jackals" game.
 In March 1954, Walter M. Scott, Fox's set decorator, said: "We have made 5,000 different items for the picture.
 Now the others want to borrow our things.
 We've already had four men from Cecil B. DeMille over here to see what they can use in [his film]."
 (Note: As the events in The Egyptian take place 70 years before the reign of Rameses II, an unintentional sense of continuity was created.)
+Paramount's backlot and train shed were turned into temporary workshops, where several assembly lines made most of the 70,000 props used in the film.